The ethics of travelling to Burma

 Clients always came back captivated and delighted to have travelled and met the humble people of this beautiful land.

-The biggest difference now is that Myanmar has leapt to the top of lots of people's must-see list and there are simply not enough hotels to meet demand.
+The biggest difference now is that Burma has leapt to the top of lots of people's must-see list and there are simply not enough hotels to meet demand.

 Up until recently, there were sanctions in place against trading with companies that have direct government connections.
 Some of these businesses were connected with tourism.